Show availability

 Highlights

-Climb around the stunning ruins of Toolse fortress
+Climb through the striking ruins of Toolse Fortress

-Discover the Soviet industrial town and ash hills of Kohtla-Järve
+Visit the Soviet-era industrial town and ash hills of Kohtla-Järve

-Explore the Narva castle on the Russian border
+Visit the courtyard of Narva Castle on the border

 NEW!
 Customize this tour with our Tour Builder!